InternetHealthReport/gsoc/ideas.md

 **Brief explanation:** Certain services such as Google and Cloudflare disclose traffic levels per countries (see https://transparencyreport.google.com/traffic/ and https://radar.cloudflare.com/ ).
-The goal of this project is to import this data in IHR, so that user can estimate the impact of events observed on IHR to traffic changes to popular Internet services.
+The goal of this project is to show this data on IHR, so that user can estimate the impact of events observed on IHR to traffic changes to popular Internet services.

 **Expected results:**
 - Survey of transparency reports
 - Implementation of a visualization widget for multiple datasets
-- Implementation of a simple anomaly detector to highlight important changes
 - Integration to IHR country reports
 - (optional) Implementation of a backend anomaly detector to complement IHR alerting system